 We cannot really call social media a trend now, it is a must have.
 Most brands are present on social media, what is actually the trend now is to know how to link the advertising campaigns effectively to the social aspect.

-There is one really good example of a brand which has succeeded in optimizing social media tools in relation to their advertising campaigns in a different way.
+There is a really good example of a brand which has succeeded in optimizing social media tools in relation to their advertising campaigns in a different way.

 The brand is called Under Armour, it is featured in the video below with Gisele Buncher.